danny-andersen/security-camera-viewer/README.md

 # security-camera-viewer
-A flutter app to display the live feeds from security cameras
+A python app to display the live feeds from security cameras